awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.rst

 .. literalinclude:: cloudfront.php.signed_cookie.main.txt
    :language: PHP

-Use a Custom Policy when creating |CF| Cookies
+Use a Custom Policy When Creating |CF| Cookies
 ===============================================

 As with ``getSignedUrl``, you can provide a ``'policy'`` parameter instead of an